 Both BDOCT and BDHEXD are bitwise demultiplexers for easy decomposition of the input signal to individual bits.
 The only difference is the number of outputs, the BDOCT block has 8 Boolean outputs while the BDHEXD block offers 16-bit decomposition.
-The output signals Yi correspond with the individual bits of the input signal iu, the YO output is the least significant bit.
+The output signals Yi correspond with the individual bits of the input signal iu shifter by shift bits to the right.
+The YO output is the least significant bit.